 Crystal Growth Lab

 The Crystal Growth Lab @ FAU headed by Prof. Dr.-Ing.
-Peter Wellmann is located at the Electronic Materials and Energy Technology (i-meet) division of the Materials Department (Friedrich-Alexander Universität Erlangen-Nürnberg) and at the Institute of Advanced Materials and Processes (ZMP).
+Peter Wellmann is located at the Electronic Materials and Energy Technology (i-meet) division of the Materials Department (Friedrich-Alexander Universität Erlangen-Nürnberg) and at the Center of Advanced Materials and Processes (ZMP).
 The research activities are devoted to modern topics in semiconductor technology and include crystal growth, epitaxy and characterization of various electronic materials with special emphasis on wide bandgap semiconductors.

 Since December 2017 the successful activities of Crystal Growth Lab are listed by the European Union as a Key Enabling Technology (KET) Centre on „FAU – Industrial Services in Crystal Growth of SiC“.